-Renting Disney Vacation Club points is a great way to save money and get Deluxe-level hotel rooms at Walt Disney World for Moderate-level prices.
+Renting Disney Vacation Club points is a great way to save money and get Deluxe-quality hotel rooms at Walt Disney World for much cheaper prices.
 Since purchasing Disney Vacation Club (or DVC, as it’s known) can be a significant financial investment, renting Disney Vacation Club points is also a great way to “test the waters” of Disney Vacation Club, so to speak, and determine whether buying into the club is right for you.
 Plus, since the only thing as expensive as a hotel at Walt Disney World is airfare for the trip, renting points will save you a lot of money over booking a hotel.
-(Sorry, can’t help on airfare…although look for airfare savings in a future article! ).

 In recent years, renting points has gone from relatively uncommon to a bit more mainstream practice.
 There are individual owners who rent points because they either aren’t going to be able to use their points or need a way to offset some of the considerable cost of membership, and there are companies that exist solely for the purpose of renting Disney Vacation Club points to savvy Walt Disney World and Disneyland guests.

 Another benefit of renting Disney Vacation Club points, for some people, is getting the Disney Dining Plan without purchasing park tickets.
-This means that you can purchase tickets from an authorized ticket broker like Undercover Tourist, rather than buying directly from Disney, thereby saving even more money.
-It’s not huge, but if you’re goal is to save money (and clearly it is if you’re renting DVC points), every little bit helps.
-Depending on the size of your party and the tickets you get, this could amount to another $100 or more in savings!
+This means that you can save money by purchasing tickets from an authorized ticket broker rather than buying directly from Disney, thereby saving even more money.
+These savings can be small or huge, depending upon the size of your party and the tickets you get, this could amount to another $800 or more in savings!

 The biggest downside to renting Disney Vacation Club points is that you don’t have total control over the reservation.
 Someone else books the reservation for you, and someone else has to make any changes to the reservation for you (such as adding Disney’s Magical Express or the Disney Dining Plan).
 Disney Vacation Club won’t discuss the reservation with non-members, so even if your name is on it, you’re at the mercy of the person who booked it if you need changes.